 Chelsey Mam is a litigator who focuses her practice on insurance recovery, complex commercial disputes, and personal injury cases.
 She joined the firm in 2015 and is rapidly gaining courtroom experience—starting with a victory in her first trial, in which she played a substantial speaking role.
-In 2016 Chelsey was recognized as a Rising Star by Washington Super Lawyers.
+In 2017 Chelsey was again recognized as a Rising Star by Washington Super Lawyers.

 Chelsey graduated first in her class at Gonzaga University School of Law and received a wide range of awards, for service and leadership as well as nine awards for academic excellence.
 She was editor-in-chief of the Gonzaga Journal of International Law.
 After law school, Chelsey served as law clerk to the Hon.
 David Armstrong of Washington Court of Appeals, Division II.